g-male/darin-portfolio/content/capturing/product/eclecstacy-work-jackets.md

 postyear: "2023"
 contentdesc: product
 ---
-Shot and edited for Eclecstacy, 2023
+Product photography and editing for Eclecstacy, shot at the Knock Twice Studio, 2023.